pouriapirz/socialGen/README.md

 # SocialGen
 **SocialGen** is a tool for generating large quantities of synthetic data that models status updates and sent messages from users of two imaginary social networks: _Gleambook_ and _Chirp_ networks.
 SocialGen can be configured to run in a parallel/distributed fashion generating partitions of data in parallel using a cluster of machines.

-SocialGen generates data in Asterix Data Model (ADM) format.
+SocialGen can generate data both in Asterix Data Model (ADM) format and JSON.
 Here is a sample data type definition for the output of SocialGen:

   ```
   create type EmploymentType as {